vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/forgery/articles/2026-07-04_upaniShads-how-many-what-are-they.md

 In the present edition of 108 Upaniṣads there are some statements not found in spite of being quoted by people such as Appayya Dīkṣita.

 ### purANa-like material
 There are also spurious texts written along the lines of Itihāsa Purāṇas – especially in Mahopaniṣad \[which many like Vedānta Deśika tells was partly lost by his time\].
-What again is the logic for this?
+What again is the logic for this?+++(5)+++

 ### Number
 If there were 1000+ śākhās as many claim, shouldn’t the Upaniṣad count also be 1000+ instead of 108?
 Why show partiality and come to this number 108?